NetickNetworking/NetickDocumentation/articles/4-network-property.md

 ```

-## Defining Network Property
+## Defining a Network Property

-1. Create a new C# Script and name it `PlayerCharacterVisual`
+1. Create a new C# script and name it `PlayerCharacterVisual`.
-2. Replace the parent class from `MonoBehaviour` to `NetworkBehaviour`
+2. Replace the parent class from `MonoBehaviour` to `NetworkBehaviour`.
-3. Declare a network property of a color.
+3. Declare a network property of a `Color` type.
 ```cs
 public class PlayerCharacterVisual : NetworkBehaviour {
     [Networked] public Color MeshColor { get; set; }
 }
 ```
-When specifying networked properties, Netick will substitute the provided get and set stubs with custom code.
+Note that you must make your variable a property by adding `{get; set;}` to its end, this is used by Netick to make it synced automatically.

-4. Add a Fetch Input logic to set the color to random
+4. Let's use the Fetch method to handle the color changing logic.
+When `RandomizeColor` field of the input is true, we generate a random color and assign it to the `MeshColor` network property.

 ```cs
 public class PlayerCharacterVisual : NetworkBehaviour